Creating Alignment Drawings (NHAlign-v8i)

 To Be Aware Of

-You cannot add alignments from multiple models to
+You cannot add alignments from multiple models to the same drawing.

 If the MX files for this project have been moved to a separate MX folder (found under the Cadd folder similar to the Prj's folder location) from the MicroStation files (PRJ Folder), then move the new Native alignment drawing to the PRJ folder.